platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 ### Enable OPcache

-To enable preloading add a variable that specifies a preload script:
+To enable preloading, add a variable that specifies a preload script:

 ```yaml {location=".platform.app.yaml"}
 variables: